“No! You can’t make me!” the child cried.

 …Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
 (Rom 12:2)

 P.S.
-Learn how to actually abide in Christ, the Vine from a plant’s point of view in my latest book!
+Learn how to actually abide in Christ, the Vine from a plant’s point of view in my book, The Master’s Garden: An Allegory of Abiding in the Vine!

 1 DeMoss, Brokenness, Surrender, Holiness p 234